DEBRA Distributed Enhanced Bass Reflex Array

 In reality such perceptions result from geographic relationships between the two speakers, the listener, and the room’s boundaries.
 For instance, perception could change from "lean" to “boomy and muddy” by changing the music program and/or the position of the speakers, the listener or both.

 Separating a system into two component parts provides several other noteworthy benefits.
 The bass range has its own dedicated amplifier and likewise the mid/treble range.

-Large, heavy, sub drivers capable of solid 20 Hz output require maximum current and voltage at long wavelengths, very different from qualities associated with state of the art mid/treble: 40 Hz = 28 feet, 7.5k Hz = .15 feet.
-Bass amp requirements lend themselves to lighter, smaller, lower cost, cooler-running, maximum efficiency Class D architecture.
-Conversely, mid/treble amplifiers require maximum resolution of wavelengths as small as .06 feet (20k Hz.)
+Large, heavy, sub drivers capable of solid 20 Hz output require maximum current and voltage at long wavelengths, very different from qualities associated with state of the art mid/treble.
+Bass amp requirements lend themselves to lighter, smaller, lower cost, cooler-running, highest efficiency Class D architecture.
+Conversely, the mid/treble amplifier requires maximum resolution of shorter wavelengths, without concern for bass performance.

 The number of speakers with limited bass output is much larger than speakers flat to 20 Hz.
 Stand-mount monitors minimize cost and space, integrate easier into a living space, and often offer better spatial performance.
 Floor-standing speakers have larger panels more prone to resonate.
 20-Hz drivers sharing the same enclosure with mid/treble drivers requires Herculean mass and damping otherwise unnecessary with separate subs (some preferred single-column speakers weigh over 400 lbs each…take a look at the incredible, intricate super structure comprising Magico’s largest floor standing loudspeaker).